-Lawyers found more classified documents at Joe Biden’s home
+More classified documents found at Biden’s home by lawyers

 Sauber has previously said that the White House was “confident that a thorough review will show that these documents were inadvertently misplaced, and the president and his lawyers acted promptly upon discovery of this mistake.”

-Sauber’s statement did not explain why the White House waited two days to provide an updated accounting of the number of classified documents records.
+Sauber’s statement did not explain why the White House waited two days to provide an updated accounting of the number of classified records.
 The White House is already facing scrutiny for waiting more than two months to acknowledge the discovery of the initial group of documents at the Biden office.

 On Thursday, asked whether Biden could guarantee that additional classified documents would not turn up in a further search, White House press secretary Karine Jean-Pierre told reporters, “You should assume that it’s been completed, yes.”